-PG page 58 FG page 78 For Day 6, please bring a student work sample to training.
+➤ For Day 6, please bring a student work sample to training.
 This sample should include 4 copies of the student work, 1 copy of the assignment that generated the work including the standard(s) being assessed via this student work, and 1 copy of each of the two permission forms (teacher permission form and student/parent permission form).
-These forms are printed in the back of your guide.
+These forms are printed in the appendix to the Participant's Guide.